SeniorTurkmen/SeniorTurkmen/README.md

 <p align="left"> <a href="https://twitter.com/seniorturkmen" target="blank"><img src="https://img.shields.io/twitter/follow/seniorturkmen?logo=twitter&style=for-the-badge" alt="seniorturkmen" /></a> </p>

-<p>I have been working on the Flutter Framework and Dart Language for over 4 years.
-I regularly worked in web development stages.
-I am familiar with Linux and Windows architectures and also experience with mobile architectures.
-I have remote working experience.
-I volunteered for local and national associations / charities.
-I have tutorials and articles on technology and software.
-Learning new technologies and  developing on them excites me</p>
+<p>I have over six years of professional experience specializing in the Flutter framework and the Dart programming language.
+Alongside mobile development, I’ve contributed to numerous web projects, delivering robust and scalable solutions—sometimes even before my third cup of coffee ☕.</p>

+<p>My technical expertise spans both Linux 🐧 and Windows 🪟 environments, and I have a solid understanding of modern mobile architectures 📱.
+I am comfortable working remotely and collaborating with distributed teams across time zones (and occasionally across snack breaks 🍪).</p>

+<p>In addition to my professional work, I have volunteered with various local and national organizations and charities ❤️, because giving back feels even better than shipping clean code.
+I am committed to sharing knowledge and have authored tutorials and articles to help others navigate the world of technology—hopefully with fewer headaches 🤓.</p>

+<p>I’m driven by a passion for continuous learning and innovation 🌟, and I take great satisfaction in exploring new technologies to create impactful solutions.
+After all, nothing beats the thrill of solving a challenging problem—except maybe solving it with a good playlist in the background 🎵.</p>

 - 🔭 I’m currently working at **<a href="https://www.onedose.io">Onedose Health</a>**